CPASUY/national-bookstore/README.md

 <strong>National BookStore</strong>

 The book culture has been reborn in the city of Cali, that is why a very important bookstore is about to open its doors in <br>
 the Sultana del Valle.
-This new company dedicated to the sale of books of multiple genres and different languages ​​is <br>
+This new company dedicated to the sale of books of multiple genres and different languages is <br>
 characterized by a very particular, innovative and efficient style when it comes to serving its users.<br>
 ![Alt text](images/BackGround/Presentation.png?raw=true "Title")<br>
 <br>